taatuut/t2c/README.md

 # run

+Must provide an additional argument, when `true` content will be (re)indexed, then start UI.
+Any other value will start UI assuming index is already available.
+No proper checks done yet.

-`python3 app.py`
+`python3 app.py true`

-Or `gradio app.py` to launch in automatic reload mode.
+Or `gradio app.py <arg>` to launch in automatic reload mode.

 Go to http://127.0.0.1:7860/ or the online Gradio url.